I studied gravity.

 Artificial Intelligence

-As an AI researcher at FAIR, Diffeo, Salesforce, and now at MIT and Sequoia, I have focused on applying tools from theoretical physics to gain insight into machine learning and artificial intelligence.
-Recently I’ve worked on understanding neural scaling laws, pruning LLMs, robust learning, stochastic gradient-based optimization, causality, and the large-width expansion for deep learning.
+As an AI researcher at FAIR, Diffeo, Salesforce, Sequoia, and MIT, I focused on applying tools from theoretical physics to gain insight into machine learning and artificial intelligence.
+Recently, I worked on understanding neural scaling laws, pruning LLMs, robust learning, stochastic gradient-based optimization, causality, and the large-width expansion for deep learning.

 In 2012, I co-founded Diffeo, a startup focused on collaborative machine intelligence.
 As part of Diffeo Labs, I co-organized a track for the Text Retrieval Conference (TREC) called Knowledge Base Acceleration.
 In 2019, Diffeo was acquired by Salesforce, which explains why a bunch of these hyperlinks no longer make any sense.